bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 **When a enter a block scope -**

 1. save current value of LE as oldLE
+2. create new DeclarativeEnvironment called blockEnv
-3. point both LE and VE to `current execution context`
+3. point LE to blockEnv
 4. Evaluate the function code
-5. point back LE and VE to oldVE and oldLE
+5. point back LE to oldLE